SteinOv/SimpleBluetoothLeTerminal/README.md

 - When trying to send a message while the service is reconnecting, it will stop trying to reconnect.
 - Connecting using the GUI after service is connected through intent results in two connections at the same time (and two intents are received for each message)

-I will probably only fix these bugs when they give me problems.
-So if they give problems for you, let me know, I'll see if I have time to fix them.
+- If you install the app and don't allow the `Nearby Devices` permission, a lot of `TASKER_BLE_EVENT` intents will be send, which may cause issues if you use this intent to start a Tasker task, resulting in a lot of tasks being started.

+Since these don't give me problems in my personal project I have no plans for fixing them.
+If you want to fix them, feel free to create a PR.

 ## How To Use
 First install the apk which can be found under app -> release